9brada6/tabs-with-posts/development.md

 - Add more no comment icons/ create them.
 - Make all icons align perfectly, under all conditions.
 - Move all icons that needs to be used in their folders(capicon, tagging).
+- Change all icon names from "outline" to outlined.

 ### JS/SCSS